Roswell Conspiracies: Aliens, Myths and Legends: Enemies

 Baron Samedi (Paul Dobson): He is the leader of the Vodun, perpetually scheming to have his minions use living humans as hosts in order to launch a Vodun invasion.
 When he is captured and cryogenically frozen within the bunker, Agaza and Babul plot to free him by overrunning the alliance, using alliance operatives as hosts.
 He is ultimately killed when his own subordinate Babul reveals that high frequencies would kill the Vodun, allowing Sh'lainn to use her banshee scream.
+First appearance: Episode 12 - Vodun Rising.

 Agaza: She is Samedi's right hand and possesses a humanoid panther body.
 She flees the bunker before Sh'lainn uses her Banshee scream.
 She tries to start up Vodun activity again at a chemical plant but is ultimately captured and imprisoned by the Alliance.

 Babul: The Vodun that shares a body with Keung Ling.
 While initially capitalizing on Ling's thirst for physical power in order to infiltrate the alliance, he comes to understand the human conscience.
 This makes him question the Vodun agenda, and ultimately gets him labelled a traitor by Samedi for suggesting that the Vodun coexist with their hosts.
 Babul then reveals the Vodun's weakness to hypersonic sound and dies in penance alongside the other Vodun when Sh'lainn unleashes a banshee scream at a high frequency.